smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 "This section," Minos said, tapping a confluence of passages near the labyrinth's heart.
 "Too straightforward.
 A clever tribute might navigate it too quickly."
 He looked at Sisyphus.
 "What would you do to... complicate matters?"

-Daedalus felt his new assistant tense beside him. _Now you understand,_ he thought bitterly. _Now you see what we truly build here._
+Daedalus saw Sisyphus's shoulders tighten, watched understanding dawn in those patient eyes.

 "Redirect the natural impulse," Sisyphus said, his voice carrying disturbing certainty.
 "Build passages that appear to lead toward escape but actually circle back toward danger.
 Let their own intelligence work against them."

-The smile that spread across Minos's face made Daedalus's hands tremble harder.
+The smile that spread across Minos's face made Daedalus's stomach turn to ice.
 He knew that smile.
 It had appeared when Daedalus first explained how hope could be weaponized, how the human spirit's refusal to surrender could be turned into the very mechanism of its destruction.

 "Yes.
 Precisely."
 Minos rolled up the plans with satisfaction that felt like hooks in Daedalus's chest.
 "You understand the philosophy of the project.
 Excellence."